 android:layout_width="wrap_content"

-Go and add an id with a name ‘content_id’ on parent layout in the activity_main.xml file like the image below:
+Go and add an id with the name ‘content_id’ on the parent layout in the activity_main.xml file like the image below:

 Now, let’s create the Kotlin class for our first fragment (Fragment1.kt) and second fragment (Fragment2.kt) like that: